Common Questions About Permanent Life Insurance

 Will this coverage build up cash value over time?

 Yes.
 In addition to lifelong insurance coverage, a portion of your premium payments goes toward cash value that grows tax-deferred over time.
-Once you accumulate enough cash value, you can take a loan against your cash value.
+Once you have enough cash value, you can take a loan against your cash value to help with an unexpected expense.
 If you pass away before the loan is paid back, the loan amount and any interest due will be deducted from the death benefit.Back to Top »

 What isn't covered?